Every website needs to be hosted.

 Step #5: Register Your Domain Name

 The domain name is your digital address.
-Ours is www.quicksprout.com.
+This will be how everyone will get to access your website and its content.
+For example, ours is www.quicksprout.com.

 I included this step last because you can potentially register your domain name from your hosting provider when you sign up for a hosting plan.
 Sometimes this will even come free depending on the plan and provider you go with.

 But you can register your domain with a third-party website instead of going that route.

 Personally, I like to keep my domain registration services and web hosting services separate.
 So I’d recommend using a domain registrar for this step.
 If you’re lost and don’t know where to do this, take a look at my guide on the best domain registrars.

 Getting your domain from a web host isn’t necessarily wrong.
 So it’s fine if that’s what you prefer.

 Regardless of where you get it from, this step needs to be completed in order for your website to be live on the web.